 Tips for Avoiding and Resolving Your Tax Audit over Dependents

-The IRS rules are a bit complicated and they're multi-layered, but they make it pretty clear who qualifies as a dependent and which taxpayer is eligible to claim him.
+The IRS rules are complicated and multi-layered, but they make it very clear who qualifies as a dependent and which taxpayers are eligible to claim them.

 The Effect of the Tax Cuts and Jobs Act